burnnat/hymns-of-the-faith/content/session-02/week-03/notes.md

  - Remarried shortly thereafter and went on to have fourteen more children
  - Edited and published {{{book "Praxis pietatis melica"}}} in 1647, the most widespread Lutheran hymnal of the 17th century

-1.
+1. It's interesting to think that this hymn most often associated with times of plenty has its roots in war and famine.
+What lessons can we learn from the text about how to give thanks in bad times as well as good times?
 {{#if notes}}
+	- Verses 1 & 2 are loosely based on scripture from the apocrypha, part of the Lutheran bible: Ecclesiasticus (or "Sirach") 50:22-24
+		- Verse 1 gives thanks for God's past works
+		- Verse 2 prays for God's future help
-	- Originally intended for use prior to mealtime
+	- Intended for use prior to mealtime (originally titled "Tisch-Gebetlein", "a little table prayer")
+		- This is a regular time each day, to give thanks consistently regardless of what life is like
+	- Although addressed to the church community ("now thank *we*"), the focus is on God throughout
+		- Thanks are given for God's spiritual blessings, not necessarily physical ones (his presence, comfort, guidance)
+		- These are "gifts of love" -- does that mean the gifts are given in love, or that love itself is the gift?
-	- Similarly to "All Praise to Thee" from last week, the last verse is a doxology
+	- Similarly to "All Praise to Thee" from last class, the final verse is a doxology
 		- In this case, the text is a fairly straightforward translation of the "Gloria Patri" from the Latin mass
 {{/if}}

-2.
-{{#if notes}}
-	-
-{{/if}}

 ## {{{hymn "The Church of Christ in Every Age" id="the_church_of_christ_in_every_age"}}}

 Text: Fred Pratt Green (1903–2000), 1969
+ - His father was a preacher but resigned over theological disagreements
+ - First worked in his father's leather business, but felt drawn to ministry
- - Ordained in the British Methodist church in 1922, serving across England for 40 years
+ - Ordained in the British Methodist church in 1928, serving across England for 40 years
  - Also wrote poetry and plays in addition to hymn texts and translations
  - Most prolific period followed, between retirement in 1969 and his last hymn in 1988
- - Writing focuses on topics, social issues, and events not covered by traditional hymns
+ - Writing focuses on topics and social issues not covered by traditional hymns

-Tune:  (–),
- -

-1.
+Tune: William Knapp (1698–1768), 1738
+ - Very little is known about his early life
+ - Worked as a glover to earn a living, but also served as organist in a handful of churches
+ - Known to his contemporaries as the "country psalm-singer" for his work instructing local church choirs
+ - The tune {{{caps "Wareham"}}} is named for his birthplace and home
+ - Originally written as a setting for Psalm 36 in Knapp's {{{book "Set of New Psalm Tunes and Anthems"}}}

+1. Green's text is not shy about making his point that Christ's church needs to be an *active* church.
+At the same time, there are a number of phrases that need closer inspection to fully comprehend.
+What do you understand the following phrases to mean?
+	- (Verse 1): "test its heritage"
 	{{#if notes}}
-	-
+		- Our faith is put to the test when we go out into the world
+		- This doesn't mean testing whether or not to throw out our heritage
+			- Though some may be inclined to do so, we must be "spirit-led", not cater to every whim of society
+			- At the same time, our testing also requires flexibility to meet the changing needs of the world
 	{{/if}}
+	- (Verse 1): "keep on rising from the dead"
+	{{#if notes}}
+		- Refer to Christ's ongoing sanctification -- although we are saved, we continue to "die" with sin and need constant repentance ({{{verse "Romans 8:6"}}})
+		- As in {{{verse "Luke 9:23"}}}, we must "take up our cross daily" to follow Jesus
+	{{/if}}
+	- (Verse 2): "never live before they die"
+	{{#if notes}}
+		- The implication here is that life on the street is hardly life at all
+		- The imagery is one of a life cut off short -- a flower withered before it can bloom
+		- They may also never live spiritually, if we have not shared the Good News
+	{{/if}}
+	- (Verse 4): "fever in our blood"
+	{{#if notes}}
+		- Christ here is the "great physician" who can cure the sickness of sin
+		- Why "fever" specifically?
+It's a self-consuming problem -- high fevers are our bodies' natural reaction to sickness, but that natural reaction can end up damaging the body itself; much as our natural tendency to sin can corrupt and destroy ourselves
+	{{/if}}

 ## {{{hymn "Come, Ye Thankful People, Come" id="come_ye_thankful_people_come"}}}

 Text: Henry Alford (1810–1871), 1844
- - Born into a family of clergy members, studied at Cambridge and was ordained in the Anglican church
+ - Born into a family with many clergy, studied at Cambridge and was ordained in the Anglican church
+ - Served for 18 years in the rural community of Wymeswold
  - Notable for his scholarly work, published a four-volume commentary on the Greek New Testament
- - Although first published in 1844, Alford revised the text significantly in 1865 and 1867
+ - Although first published in 1844, Alford revised this text significantly in 1865 and 1867
+ - This was in part due to alterations made in {{{book "Hymns Ancient and Modern"}}} that Alford was highly unhappy with

-Tune: George J. Elvey (1816–1893), 1856
+Tune: George Job Elvey (1816–1893), 1856
+ - Born into a musical family in Canterbury with a long history with Canterbury Cathedral
+ - Taught and worked with members of the Royal Family, eventually knighted in 1871
- - Originally written for a text "Hark!
+ - Originally wrote this tune for a text "Hark!
 The Song of Jubilee" by James Montgomery (author of "Hail to the Lord's Anointed")
- - Paired with "Come, Ye Thankful People" since the 1861 edition of {{{book "Hymns Ancient and Modern"}}}
+ - Consistently paired with "Come, Ye Thankful People" since the 1861 edition of {{{book "Hymns Ancient and Modern"}}}
  - The name {{{caps "St. George's Windsor"}}} is taken from the chapel where Elvey was organist for 47 years

-1.
+ - Also known for his tune {{{caps "Diademata"}}} used for "Crown Him With Many Crowns"

+1. At first glance, this seems to be a fairly standard hymn of thanks to God, but actually the text is aimed at teaching as well as praise.
+What is Alford's main lesson here that he wants us to learn?
 {{#if notes}}
-	-
+	- Alford connects our earthly harvest with God's work "harvesting" his Kingdom
+	- Verse 2 quotes from {{{verse "Mark 4:28"}}}: "first the blade, and then the ear / then the full corn shall appear"
+		- God has sown the seeds of his word here - but is it us who grow the corn, or Him?
+			- We have the "firstfruits" of the Spirit ({{{verse "Romans 8:23"}}}) working among us
+		- This is also reminder that our "fruits" should be ones of "praise to yield"
+			- Recall {{{verse "James 1:17-18"}}}; we are modeling the "first fruits" of God's new creation
+			- We yield our fruits to God because the field is His, the first fruits being the finest and best
+	- The "tares" in verses 2 and 3 are weeds, referencing {{{verse "Matthew 13:24-30"}}}
+		- Maybe a little scary, this reminds us that the wicked and impure will be cast aside at the end of days
+{{/if}}

+2. The culmination of the hymn is found in the last verse, which mirrors the opening verse but recasts it in the light of Christ's second coming.
+In what way is our own thankfulness related to the return of Christ?
+{{#if notes}}
+	- God has already given us the "first fruits" of his salvation in Christ's resurrection ({{{verse "1 Corinthians 15:23"}}})
+		- We're thankful because of the promise of more to come (the resurrection of us all in the final harvest)
 {{/if}}